rsautter/GPA/README.md

 ![mapExampleIt19](/gpa/Figures/frag1350.png)

 ## Log
+Jul.
+01, 2019 - Changed GPA constructor, it receives modular and angular tolerance as input.
+&emsp;&emsp; &emsp; &emsp; &emsp; - Now the evaluation function receives the matrix as an argument.
+&emsp;&emsp; &emsp; &emsp; &emsp; - ScaleGPA has now a better performance.
 Nov.
 27, 2018 - Added the FFT-Hilbert approach (file fragGPA.py)\
 Nov.
 26, 2018 - Changed the user interface (it automatically identifies whether the file is a list or a data)\
 &emsp;&emsp; &emsp; &emsp; &emsp; - Results are saved at reult.csv\